hsk81/yeoman-generator-dizmo/README.md

 npm run -- build --lint
 ```

-As mentioned, this is in general not required since `package.json` should by default have linting enabled.
+As mentioned, this is in general not required since linting is by default on.
 However, if you are not sure if this is the case -- for example when your putting together a build environment, and want enforce linting -- then providing the `--lint` flag explicitly makes sense.

 The specific configuration objects for controlling [eslint], [coffeelint] and [tslint] can be looked up via their respective documentation.
-Below some very simple examples have been provided, to demonstrate the corresponding capability, to override the defaults (and/or the configuration object in `package.json` -- if any).
+Below some very simple examples have been provided, to demonstrate the corresponding capability, to override the defaults.

 * Enforce for a JavaScript based dizmo project linting, but ignore unused variable names: